Events

 Boudha cafés

 • Ananda Treehouse Café — stupa views, bookshelves, excellent for long laptop sessions.
+Lower-stakes pace.

 • Malaya Café — plant-filled outdoor space, feels removed from the city.
+Good for creative work.

 More in our Boudha neighbourhood guide.